David Geffen: Geffen Records

 In 1980, he founded his eponymous record label and recruited Warner Bros.
 Records executive Ed Rosenblatt as president.
 The Geffen label's meteoric rise to prominence within the year proved a bittersweet success.
 Geffen's first artist to sign on was Donna Summer, who was anxious to leave Casablanca/PolyGram Records.
 Geffen shortly after released her The Wanderer album, the lead single of which reached No. 3 on the Billboard Hot 100, and the album certified gold.
 Casablanca countered by releasing more singles off her 1979 Bad Girls album such as the song Walk Away and a similarly named hits compilation to compete, but by then New Wave sound was dominating the airwaves.

 The November 1980 release of John Lennon's album Double Fantasy seems an impressive feat for a new label, but at the time Lennon stated that Geffen was the only one with enough confidence in him to agree to a deal without hearing the record first.
 Yoko Ono, Lennon's wife and partner, stated that Geffen was the only label head to pay attention to her.
 In December 1980, Lennon was murdered and Double Fantasy became a massive seller.
-Over the years, Geffen Records/DGC has released recordings by artists including Olivia Newton-John, Asia, Siouxsie and the Banshees, Elton John, Cher, Sonic Youth, Aerosmith, Whitesnake, XTC, Peter Gabriel, Weezer, Lone Justice, Blink-182, Guns N' Roses, Nirvana, the Simpsons, Lifehouse, Tyketto, Pat Metheny, Sloan, the Stone Roses and Neil Young.
+Over the years, Geffen Records/DGC has released recordings by artists such as Olivia Newton-John, Asia, Siouxsie and the Banshees, Elton John, Cher, Sonic Youth, Aerosmith, Whitesnake, XTC, Peter Gabriel, Weezer, Lone Justice, Blink-182, Guns N' Roses, Nirvana, Lifehouse, Tyketto, Pat Metheny, Sloan, the Stone Roses and Neil Young.